-All Southwest Corner PA CareerLink[®] locations are accessible for individuals with disabilities.
-Cross- training for PA CareerLink[®] partnering staff is conducted by the Office of Vocational Rehabilitation staff (as requested) for the purpose of understanding technology and materials available for customers with disabilities and, most importantly, addressing the needs of individuals with disabilities.
-Each location is equipped with assistive technology items for persons with disabilities, such as adaptive keyboards and/or adjustable work stations.
-A Limited English Proficiency policy is developed within each PACL center, including the providing of access to language interpretation services.
-Within the Career Resource Centers in each PACL centers, partner staff assist individuals with disabilities and language barriers with registration, computer usage, referrals, and job search activities.
-These processes are appraised annually through a compliance reviewed, and will also be reviewed during the SCWDB PACL certification process.
+A Limited English Proficiency policy is developed within each PA CareerLink® center, including providing access to language interpretation services.
+Within the Career Resource Centers in each PA CareerLink® centers, partner staff assist individuals with disabilities and language barriers with registration, computer usage, referrals, and job search activities.
+These processes are appraised annually through a compliance review, and will also be reviewed during the SCWDB PA CareerLink® certification process.
 SCWDB EEO officer is a member of the review and certification process team to ensure compliance with all required statutes related to these populations.